SiminKoux/OmniPlane-official-implementation/README.md

 ```

 ## Acknowledgement
-Our code is hugely influenced by [EgoNeRF](https://github.com/changwoonchoi/EgoNeRF), [HexPlane](https://github.com/Caoang327/HexPlane) and many other projects.
-We would like to acknowledge them for making great code openly avaliable for us to use.
+Our code is hugely influenced by [EgoNeRF](https://github.com/changwoonchoi/EgoNeRF), [HexPlane](https://github.com/Caoang327/HexPlane)，[PaletteNeRF](https://github.com/zfkuang/PaletteNeRF?tab=readme-ov-file) and many other projects.
+We would like to acknowledge them for making great code available for us.

 ## Copyright and license